 The financial statements have been prepared on the going concern basis.
-The Secretariat has considered the potential uncertainties of the impact of the Covid-19 pandemic on the organisation and has modelled different scenarios to quantify the potential impact of a reduction in income collection from member countries along with a possible reduction in CFTC pledges.
+The Secretariat has considered and modelled different scenarios to quantify the potential impact of a reduction in income collection from member countries along with a possible reduction in CFTC pledges.
 After due consideration, management has a reasonable expectation that The Commonwealth will continue in operational existence for the foreseeable future and at least for a period of 12 months subsequent to the date of signing these financial statements.
-The Board of Governors has approved the 2021-22 Budget and Delivery Plan along with the associated funding by member states.
+The Board of Governors has approved the 2022-23 Budget and Delivery Plan along with the associated funding by member states.